 Posts Tagged ‘Vitamin D’

-Take Control of your future now.
+Take Control of your Bone Health.
+Take enough D3.

 Jay Ginther, MD

 Several patients have concerns about oral surgery while taking Prolia.
 This is not a problem – if you follow guidelines.